Honeymoon Road Trip Tips

 Avoid Maintenance Mayhem

-Before you put the pedal to the metal there are a few things you need to keep in mind.
+Before you put the pedal to the metal and speed off on your honeymoon, there are a few things you need to keep in mind.
 First, get your car checked, especially filters, fluid levels and brake pads.
 Also make sure you’ve changed the oil before you head off.
 Check your tyre pressure and the condition of your wiper blades, indicating signals, brake lights and high and low beams.
 Examine your tyre treads and make sure your car is prepared for any kind of weather you might be headed for.
 You might need more antifreeze, some snow tyres or to recharge the air conditioner.
-You don’t want to be on the road on a roasting summer day and find the AC on the blink!
+You don’t want to be on the road on a roasting summer day and find the air conditioner on the blink!

 Wheeling Into Motion